Jackfcs/netlify-cms/content/home.md

 Learn all there is to know about Eposability

-A﻿dding Extra Body to the Home Page
+IA﻿dding Extra Body to the Home Pages it Json?